sgordon2004/FORAGER/README.md

   <img src="https://sgordon-demo-s3.s3.us-east-2.amazonaws.com/Prompt+Locked+Loop+FORAGER+Flowchart.png" alt="FORAGER Pipeline" width="400"/>
 </p>

-## 💡 Why FORAGER Matters
-The use of LLMs is quickly becoming, if it has not already become, the norm in today's world.
-Whether you are a freshman in high school, a doctoral student, or the CEO of a Fortune 500 company, you have more than likely implemented LLMs in your day-to-day in some form.
-While this often makes our lives more convenient, LLMs are far from perfect.
-They consistently fail to output what you wanted, [hallucinate false information](https://en.wikipedia.org/wiki/Hallucination_(artificial_intelligence)), and flat-out lie.
-Even though almost everyone uses LLMs, almost nobody actually understands how the LLM comes up with their answers.
-This unreliability prevents LLMs from being utilized to their fullest potential, especially in high-stakes and mission-critical settings, where accuracy is of utmost importance.

-FORAGER enters to engender trust into AI.
-FORAGER enables LLMs to frame their answers with hard evidence and showcase their reasoning.
-This is more than *Chain-of-Thought* reasoning, where all reasoning is based solely on the model's training data, internal and unverified.
-FORAGER adds a layer of **real-world verification** on top of LLM reasoning.
-By validating each **atomic claim** the LLM makes, FORAGER unlocks a level of auditability that has yet to be seen with LLMs.

 ## 🔁 What is the Prompt-Locked Loop?
 **Prompt-locked Loop** is a term coined by our team to refer to the main control mechanism behind FORAGER that iteratively refines AI-generated claims until they "lock" into a stable, supported, and high-confidence output.
 Computer engineers may notice the obvious inspiration we took from [**Phase-locked loop**](https://en.wikipedia.org/wiki/Phase-locked_loop), which synchronizes an output signal with a reference signal in computer electronics.
 Much how a Phase Lock Loop aligns those signals, out Prompt Locked Loop aligns an AI-generated claim with ground-truth documents.